If your nonprofit still doesn’t have a blog, you might want to consider getting one.

 5. Think about the budget, people, and tools.

 Ideally, you should have at least 2 people working on your nonprofit blog, so there’s always an additional set of eyes.
-You can split the work so that one person writes, and one person fact-checks, looks for visuals, and promotes it on social media.
+You can split the work so that one person writes, and one person fact-checks look for visuals and promote it on social media.

 If you can’t afford to have two people work on the blog, one capable content marketer will be enough.